Classes+Workshops

 In an increasingly mainstream society, understanding the nuances of different cultures and their constructs becomes critical to fostering inclusivity and respect for diversity.

-I work to offer opportunities to study and engage in arts common to the Appalachian tradition through a series of workshops and experiences.
-Drawing from the best of progressive education models that so influenced life at the turn of the twentieth century in central and southern Appalachia, These programs are designed to be a “school for life,” providing accessible course work in skills that naturally engage curiosity and increase quality of life.
+Brett works to offer opportunities to study and engage in arts common to the Appalachian tradition through a series of workshops and experiences.
+Drawing from the best of progressive education models that so influenced life at the turn of the twentieth century in central and southern Appalachia, these opportunities are designed to be a “school for life,” providing accessible course work in skills that naturally engage curiosity and increase quality of life.

 Whether you’re a beginner or the best on the creek, there’s a place here for you.
 Music education is essential for physical, emotional, and mental development, including confidence-building, as well as math and language skills.
 It’s also just a whole lot of fun!
-Come to learn and while you’re here, discover a new community of like-minded people in the process.
+Come to learn, and discover a new community of like-minded people in the process.